Muts256/Security_Onion-Investigation/README.md

 - <b> Digital Forensics </b>
   - [Security Onion Investigation](https://github.com/Muts256/Security_Onion-Investigation)

+The investigation using Security Onion provides a comprehensive analysis of the network traffic captured in a pcap file.
+The integrated tools enable security teams to identify anomalies and correlate events, ultimately confirming the presence of suspicious behaviour that may indicate an incident.

   <h4>For the details, open the pdf attached</h4>

 <h2> 🤳 Connect with me:</h2>